Beginner's Guide to Peace - Navigating a Peaceful Path

 The right to free speech, while not requiring the intensive capital investment of printing, also depends on property.
 You cannot, for example, enter someone’s house in order to make a speech without their permission.
 In order to express your opinions verbally, you must either 1) obtain your own property through purchase, rent or charity and then invite others to join you, 2) be invited onto the private property of others to express your opinions, or 3) rely on the existence of public property.
 These "public" properties are of course not owned by the public at all but are instead entirely controlled by governments.

 It is in the reliance on so called “public” spaces that we can clearly see how easily governments can interfere with the right to speech.
-In the United States, for example, Margaret Sanger was arrested in 1912 for giving a lecture on birth control.
-In 1918 Eugene Debs was arrested for making a speech against the war and was sentenced to ten years in prison.
+In the United States, Eugene Debs was arrested for making a speech against the war in 1918 and was sentenced to ten years in prison.
 Martin Luther King Jr. was arrested 29 times for his participation in peaceful public protests and marches.

 More recently, in the U.S. both the federal and local governments have taken to establishing Orwellian named “free speech zones” during events such as political party conventions and presidential speeches.
 These "zones" are situated far away from the event attendees, effectively suppressing speech and the right of assembly.

 In a similar manner the former U.S.S.R., while proclaiming the right to religious expression in its constitution, severely curtailed its actual practice through its extensive control of property and the means of production.
 By confiscating church property and by controlling all schools and printing presses, the Communist government of the Soviet Union made the actual practice of religion extremely difficult.